New president, new hope? Guatemalans’ commitment to democracy on display.

 “Many demands”

-As inauguration day dragged on, people like Eduardo Mancilla, an industrial psychologist in his 20s, gravitated toward the capital’s central plaza.
+As inauguration day dragged on, people like Eduardo Mansilla, an industrial psychologist in his 20s, gravitated toward the capital’s central plaza.

 He’d started over lunch with friends at home, following along on television with what they expected to be an afternoon inauguration.
 Instead, the Semilla party deputies were fighting to convince members of Congress to give them the votes necessary to preside over the chamber’s leadership committee.
 It was the first of many battles of the day.

-Note: Editor's note: The article has been updated to correct the spelling of Eduardo Mansilla's surname.